terraform-google-modules/terraform-google-log-export/examples/bq-log-alerting/example-foundation/README.md

-# Example: Deploy BigQuery Log Alerting solutiuon in terraform-example-foundation
+# Example: Deploy BigQuery Log Alerting solution in terraform-example-foundation

 The solution deploys the BigQuery Log Alerting submodule in the logging project created in step `1 org` of the [terraform-example-foundation](https://github.com/terraform-google-modules/terraform-example-foundation).